 - Because BIOS flashing is potentially risky, if you do not encounter problems using the current version of BIOS, it is recommended that you not flash the BIOS.
 To flash the BIOS, do it with caution.
 Inadequate BIOS flashing may result in system malfunction. - It is recommended that you not alter the default settings (unless you need to) to prevent system instability or other unexpected results.
 Inadequately altering the settings may result in system's failure to boot.
 If this occurs, try to clear the CMOS values and reset the board to default values.
 (Refer to the "Load Optimized Defaults" section in this chapter or introductions of the battery/clear CMOS jumper in Chapter 1 for how to clear the CMOS values.)

 2-1 Startup Screen

-The following screens may appear when the computer boots.
+The following startup Logo screen will appear when the computer boots.
+(Sample BIOS Version: FAa)

 A. The LOGO Screen (Default)

 B. The POST Screen